lookbook-hq/lookbook/README.md

 ## Configuration

-> There is not much to configure in Lookbook yet, but more UI customisation options are planned for the future.

 Lookbook uses ViewComponent's configuration options for anything to do with previews, paths and general setup, so you won't need to duplicate any settings.

 However the following Lookbook-specific config options are also available: